 Version Date Description of changes and person/organisation responsible 2.0 23/04/2020 Text updated in 7.1 to reference privacy notices as location of detail for lawful bases.
 (SchoolPro TLC) 7.3 Our processing of special categories of personal data and criminal offence data - added to cover lawful bases and conditions for processing special categories of personal data and criminal offence data (SchoolPro TLC) Text updated in 10 to reflect access to educational records depending on type of school - maintained, free school, academy or independent school.
 (SchoolPro TLC) 2.1 26/05/2020 Text updated in 10 to reflect decision to grant access to educational records for parents of pupils at non-maintained schools.
 (SchoolPro TLC) 2.2 19/08/2020 Added option in 2 to delete text regarding compliance with Section 5 of the Education (Pupil Information) (England) Regulations 2005 as this is for maintained schools only.
 (SchoolPro TLC) 2.3 15/10/2020 9.3 Responding to Subject Access Requests - text updated to identify processes with regards to responding to requests from third parties.
 2.4 20/01/2021 Text updated to reflect end of Brexit transition and updates references from the General Data Protection Regulation (GDPR) to the UK General Data Protection Regulation (UK GDPR).
 (SchoolPro TLC) 2.5 25/02/2021 9.4 Other Data Protection Rights of the Individual - text updated to include reference to possible penalties for breaching organisation's statutory responsibilities.
 17 Personal Data Breaches - text updated to include reference to possible penalties for breaching organisation's statutory responsibilities.
-2.6 03/03/2021 14 Data Protection by Design and Default - Text updated with regards to Data Protection Impact Assessments including reference to new section - 14.1 (SchoolPro TLC) 14.1 Data Protection Impact Assessments (DPIA) - New section added to provide clearer guidance on undertaking impact assessments and their importance (SchoolPro TLC) 2.7 17/03/2021 15 Data Security and Storage of Records - Text added to highlight the school's historical archive including its purpose.
-(SchoolPro TLC) 16 Disposal of Records - Text added to make reference to the school's historical archive.
-(SchoolPro TLC) 2.8 15/12/2021 Updated DPO contact details to new email address - DPO@schoolpro.uk (SchoolPro TLC)
+2.6 03/03/2021 14 Data Protection by Design and Default - Text updated with regards to Data Protection Impact Assessments including reference to new section - 14.1 (SchoolPro TLC) 14.1 Data Protection Impact Assessments (DPIA) - New section added to provide clearer guidance on undertaking impact assessments and their importance (SchoolPro TLC) 0.7 17/03/2021 15 Data Security and Storage of Records - Text added to highlight the school's historical archive including its purpose.
+(SchoolPro TLC) 2.7 16 Disposal of Records - Text added to make reference to the school's historical archive.
+(SchoolPro TLC) 2.8 15/12/2021 Updated DPO contact details to new email address - DPO@schoolpro.uk (SchoolPro TLC) 2.9 07/03/2023 12 Updated reference to the latest ICO guidance regarding surveillance systems including CCTV (SchoolPro TLC) 2.10 06/11/2023 2 Updated links to latest CCTV and SAR guidance from the ICO (SchoolPro TLC)